How to Install Nginx on Fedora 40 or 39

 Set Directory Ownership

 After establishing the directory, it’s crucial to set the proper ownership.
-This action assigns your user account as the owner, granting you the permission to modify the website’s files:
+This action assigns your user account as the owner, permitting you to modify the website’s files:

 sudo chown -R $USER:$USER /var/www/your_domain/html